punk-security/duodo/README.md

                         Text to display in push notification.
 Defaults to 'Login'.
   -g BY_GROUPS, --by-groups BY_GROUPS
                         Send push notifications to all users in specified groups.
 Groups are separated by a comma e.g. "group1, group2"
-  -w USER_WAIT, --user-wait USER_WAIT
-                        The amount of time in seconds to wait between each push notification sent to a specific user.
-This time does not include the time taken to wait for the notification to
-                        timeout or for the user to deny it.
-Defaults to 60 seconds if --user-pings is >1 -u USER_PINGS, --user-pings USER_PINGS
-                        The number of times to send a user a push notification in a row.
-Defaults to 1 host                  API host url.
-E.g. api-1234abcd.duosecurity.com --admin-ikey ADMIN_IKEY
-                        Admin API integration key.
-Only required if ADMIN_IKEY environment variable not set.
-  --admin-skey ADMIN_SKEY
-                        Admin API secret key --auth-ikey AUTH_IKEY
-                        Auth API integration key --auth-skey AUTH_SKEY
-                        Auth API secret key --list-groups         To be used alone, no other commands will be executed.
+  --list-groups         To be used alone, no other commands will be executed.
 Lists groups associate with a given endpoint.
 Requires the admin integration key and secret key.
   --empty-results       To be used alone, no other commands will be executed.
 Deletes all files in the results folder.
 ```